sudmon200/netflix-clone/README.md

     5. Add to watchlist

 Known Issues:
-1. click on two or more poster in different genres/collection row loads same number of YouTube
+1. click on two or more poster in different genres/collection row loads multiple YouTube players
+2. YouTube height for mobile on Hero Banner
+3. add test cases/ configuarability

 #### Demo